The fishing game you cast for real.

 Can I play with friends?

 Yes.
-Private groups with invite codes, shared ladders, and a public board of remarkable catches.
+Private groups with invite codes, shared ladders, and closed group tournaments: the organiser picks a week or a month and a goal, heaviest bag or biggest fish, and the top three get a podium ceremony.
 No account, email, or password required.

 When does it launch?